mbzhuang/TrafficAnalysisEnglishWikipedia/README.md

 ##### Wikimedia's [Terms of Use](https://wikimediafoundation.org/wiki/Terms_of_Use) and [Privacy Policy](https://wikimediafoundation.org/wiki/Privacy_policy)

 #### Steps of the project
-1.Data acquisition
+1. Data acquisition
     Retrieve raw datasets from Pagecount API and Pageview API and save them as JSON files in the JSON_Data folder.

     Note: Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.

-2.Data processing
+2. Data processing
     Read the JSON files and process the raw data into a final csv file, en-wikipedia_traffic_200801-201709.csv

   The final csv file has 8 columns:

   | Column                 | Value     |
   | -----------------------|:---------:|
   | year                   | YYYY      |